Colt Model 1903 Pocket Hammerless: General officer models

 General officer models were often engraved with the officer's name.
-Recipients include generals Eisenhower, Bradley, Marshall, and Patton.
+Recipients include generals Dwight D. Eisenhower, Omar Bradley, George C. Marshall, and George S. Patton.
 Patton's Model 1908 was embellished with three (later four) stars on the grip panels to denote his rank.
 They were issued with a fine-grade leather holster, leather pistol belt with gold-metal clasp, rope pistol lanyard with gold-metal fittings, and leather two-pocket ammunition pouch with gold-metal fasteners.
 They came in russet or black leather (depending on service and regulations) and were made by Atchison Leather Products or Hickok.
 A cleaning rod and two spare magazines were also included.
 Generals were issued the Model M in .380 ACP, until 1950, when supplies ran out.
 At that point, they were substituted with .32 models until their replacement in 1972.
 The Pocket Hammerless was replaced by the M15 pistol made by Rock Island Arsenal in .45 ACP.
 Today, the Pocket Hammerless is manufactured by U.S. Armament, and is licensed by Colt.

 Design

 This pistol is actually fired by action of a hammer striking and driving a firing pin into a center-fire cartridge's primer.
 The hammer is covered by the rear of the slide.
 The "hammerless" designation was merely an advertising designation pointing out the pistol's particular suitability for concealed carry.
 Special features include a serrated slide to prevent slippage during manual cycling of the slide and two safety mechanisms (a grip safety and a manual safety).
 The grip safety is a spring-loaded piece making up the back strap of the pistol.
 The grip safety, though not solely restricted to them, was a typical feature of Colt automatic pistols.
 A magazine safety was added on later models; this feature prevents the pistol from being fired with a round in the chamber and the magazine removed.

 In 1908, a .380 ACP version of this gun was introduced.
-Called the Model 1908, it is nearly identical to the Model 1903 except for the bore diameter and the magazine, which holds seven rounds (one less than the Model 1903).
+Called the Model 1908, it is nearly identical to the Model 1903 except for the bore diameter and the magazine, which holds seven rounds (one fewer than the Model 1903).

 Grip panels are black checked hard rubber, checked walnut, or special order materials (ivory, mother of pearl, inset medallion).

 Sights are fixed, although the rear sight is drift-adjustable for windage.